The 5 Best Places to Sell your Stuff

 Amazon is also a great outlet for rare items that are found in Amazon’s list of SKU’s due to the huge user search volume it gets for these formats.
 If a product is not found on Amazon, you’re going to have a hard time selling it.
 I’ve found that the trick to selling stuff on Amazon is to outbid your competitor by one cent for your products condition category about once a day or so.
 You may be outbid for the lowest price now and then, so updating frequently is effective.
 Since there is so much traffic on Amazon, the lowest price generally sells fairly quickly.

-Craigslist is the place to go for huge ticket items, or big things at a local level.
+Craigslist and (increasingly) Facebook Marketplace are the places to go for huge ticket items, or big things at a local level online.
 I’ve sold a car on Craigslist and almost sold a home.
-When you think of things that everyone needs at a local level, Craigslist is the place to be.
 Think realty, vehicles, bikes, exercise equipment, appliances, services that you provide, and tickets.
 Craigslist is not the place for small things because there can be a big time involvement.
 Do you really want to spend 15 minutes via email, phone, and face time in order to sell a $5 book?
+I’ve actually become a bit of a Facebook Marketplace and Craigslist power user.

 Garage sales are for two things: stuff that isn’t worth shipping or would be hard to ship, and stuff that nobody is going to be searching for on EBay, Amazon, and Craigslist.
 I made over $300 on stuff I had sitting around my house that I thought had no value at the one garage sale I’ve done.
 You know the saying, “one man’s junk is another man’s treasure”.
 It’s absolutely true.